mhvbyrne/FM/content_and_products/clinical_medicine/OSCE/examination/respiratory/respiratory_examination.md

   - Blood stained - infective causes, cancer, pulmonary embolism
   - Frothy, pink - heart failure
   - Large volume - bronchiectasis

+### Respiratory rate
+  - Complete while taking pulse, do not mention to the patient that you are checking their respiratory rate otherwise they will become concious of their breathing and you will not obtain an accurate rate.
+  - Look at the patient's sternum and count breaths taken over a 15 second period.
+  - Multiply by four to obtain the total number over one minute.
+Make sure to remember this for your summary!

+### JVP
+  - 45 degrees
+  - Turn head to left
+  - Look at sternocleidomastoid
+  - Measure number of centimeters above sternal notch

 ### Chest wall expansion